Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Analysis and Discussion

 \subsection{Ablation Analysis}

-To investigate the effect of the different components in SCIFI (Flair+CCNN-BiLSTM-MHSA-CRF), we also report the results of ablation experiments in Table~\ref{tab4}.
-All parts positively contribute to the performance of the SCIFI model.
+To investigate the effect of the different components in SCITE (Flair+CCNN-BiLSTM-MHSA-CRF), we also report the results of ablation experiments in Table~\ref{tab5}.
+All parts positively contribute to the performance of the SCITE model.

 Specifically, we find that the transferred Flair embeddings provide the most significant improvement.
 This validates our assumption that the lack of data containing causal triplets in the existing corpus will affect the performance of a neural-based model in causality extraction.
+Impressively, compared with SCITE without Flair embeddings (SCITE-Flair), the transferred Flair embeddings achieve an improvement of 33.28\% in terms of the F1-score in the case of extremely annotated data insufficiency (10\% of training data), as shown in Fig.~\ref{fig10}.
 With the help of the transferred contextualized representations, we can not only learn more semantic and syntactic information from the text but also capture word meaning in context to address the polysemous and context-dependent nature of words.

-Besides, we also find the multi-head self-attention (MHSA) mechanism can further boost the performance, especially when there are no Flair embeddings, and the reason will be discussed in Section~\ref{sec4.2}.
-Finally, we find that the task-specific character features can also influence the performance of the model by a slight increase, when comparing the models with and without the character representations learned from a CCNN.
+In addition, we also find that the multihead self-attention (MHSA) mechanism can further improve performance, especially when there are no Flair embeddings; the reason is discussed in Section~\ref{sec4.2}.
+Finally, we find that the task-specific character features can also influence the performance of the model by a slight increase when comparing the models with and without the character representations learned from a CCNN.